Ireland is part of Europe with main city at

 fiber_manual_record Exercise normal safety precautions

-This travel advice has been reviewed.
-The level of our advice has not changed.
-Exercise normal safety precautions in Ireland.
+We've reviewed our travel advice for Ireland.
+We haven't changed our level of advice: Exercise normal safety precautions in Ireland.

 Ireland uses 230V, 50Hz with socket and plug Type G.

-The languages that are typically spoken are Irish, English
+The languages that are typically spoken are Irish and English

 💱 Currencies Used